“Communication is what the listener does” – Mark Horstman

 The “Uh-Huh” sound is a great way to move the conversation along, signal that you’re listening, and still not agreeing or making a commitment you don’t want to make.

 I admit that most feedback is poorly delivered, feels like a personal attack, and isn’t actionable.
 Doesn’t matter.

 Say “thank-you” and take it.
 Questions for clarification only.

 No retorts, no rationalizations, no justification.
-At the very least you’ll be helping them practise, and they might even give better feedback the next time.
+At the very least you’ll be helping them practice, and they might even give better feedback the next time.
 Or send them to my website, which has many articles on giving feedback.
-But wait a couple of days before you do that.